 How to Use Rapid Rescoring

-If your lender isn’t aware that you have that ability, you might need to bring this up yourself.
-If your lender does not offer rapid rescoring, you’ll either have to wait for things to update the old-fashioned way or work with a different lender.
+If your lender isn’t aware that you have the ability to improve your credit in a meaningful way, you might need to bring this up yourself.
+Similarly, if your lender does not offer rapid rescoring, you’ll either have to wait for things to update the old-fashioned way or work with a different lender.

-How Long Does It Take?
+How Long It Takes

 Check your credit reports regularly, fix errors, and keep your credit card balances low so that there's nothing to fix the next time you apply for a loan.

 How do you update personal information on your credit report?

 The easiest way to update the personal information on your credit report is to update it with your creditors.
 Your creditors report your account each month, sending your current balance along with any updates to your personal information like your address.
 You can also update your information with each credit bureau individually.